CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/option/option.md

 ### Represent the keyboard by one octave lower (C3 for center)

 Represents the sound of 440Hz as A3 (was A4) on the Piano Roll keyboard.

-### Automatically split English lyric with syllables

-Automatically divide into one syllable per note when entering English lyrics.

-\* The division position in the notation may be incorrect due to automatic estimation.

 ### Do not erase existing notes when entering notes